fernandopalafox/fernandopalafox.github.io/content/research/gps.md

 That is, we seek a distribution $p(\mathbf{f^*}|\mathbf{X^*}, \mathbf{X}, \mathbf{f})$ where $\mathbf{f^*}$ are the outputs at the test inputs.

 Recall we assumed that function outputs are jointly Gaussian.
-Therefore, the joint distribution of the training and test outputs is given by
+Therefore, we can write the joint distribution of the training and test outputs as
 $$
 \begin{align}
     \begin{bmatrix}